billywag/quickSearch/README.md

     - placeholder: This will be the place holder for the input control
     - type: this will be the type for the input control
         - text/number
-    - icon: this is a glyphicon to be shown on the drop-down for selecting the search option
     - newWindow: determines if the control will launch a new window or not